EthanMcBloxxer/ethanmcbloxxer.github.io/published/the-quest-for-the-perfect-language.md

 ### Punjabi

-My first reaction to looking at this language was "what the heck is this".
+My first reaction to looking at this language was "what the heck is this?".
 According to Wikipedia, it's the language of Pakistan, and has 1.2% speaking it (in March 2019).
 I suppose that makes sense.
 It's got 35 traditional characters, but different writing systems, which are in use.. with different religious groups? *What?* I think it's because it's in both Pakistan and India?
 Okay, I'll just say that it counts as more than 50 characters.. **what is this *language*...**

 ### Marathi